C3BI-pasteur-fr/Cassandre/README.md

 Cassandre
 =========

-Project of personal database system integrating a "user-friendly" interface to manage and explore multiple sets of large-scale experimental results.
+Cassandre is a project of personal database system integrating a "user-friendly" interface to manage and explore multiple sets of large-scale experimental results in biology.

 This project is funded and developed at the [Institut Pasteur](http://www.pasteur.fr/fr) of Paris.